midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 > French Gothic Psalter Illustration,” in *The Early Medieval Bible: Its
 > Production, Decoration and Use*, ed.
 Richard Gameson (Cambridge:
 > Cambridge University Press, 1994), pp. 182-83 (article pp. 177-204).
+>
+> Zigrosser, Carl, "The Philip S. Collins Collection of Mediaeval
+> Illuminated Manuscripts," *Philadelphia Museum of Art Bulletin* 58,
+> no. 275 (Autumn 1962): pp. 20-21 (article pp. 3-34).
+>
+> Gardiner, Henry G., "The Samuel S. White, 3rd, and Vera White
+> Collection," *Philadelphia Museum of Art Bulletin* 63, no. 296/297
+> (January 1, 1968): p.
+118, no. 118 (article pp. 71-150).

 \[note that the page or page range where a manuscript is mentioned is given first, then the full range of the article or chapter is given